cwendorf/EASI/docs/Advanced/README.md

 - Tutorials show both the default output and the available options
 - Tutorials include estimation, plots, significance tests, and effect sizes where relevant

-> NOTE: All advanced tutorials depend on one or more [necessary extensions](../Functions/Extensions.md).

 ### Included Tutorials

 The **AnalyzeOneWay** tutorial combines the estimate, plot, test, and standardize functions for a single-factor between-subjects design: